 There are other trails in the area if you prefer a less strenuous walk, such as the boardwalk trail at Storms River Mouth, which can be crossed at the suspension bridge.
 This afternoon you are free to explore the indigenous forests of Tsitsikamma, hosting an interesting array of birds and small animals.

-You also have the option of taking a zipline ride through the canopy of the old forest to experience this lush natural habitat from a new perspective.
+In the afternoon we embark on a tour called the Woodcutters Journey (included in the Activity Package).
+This interesting journey reveals more about the indigenous flora and fauna of this rich ecosystem, as well as the local history of the Tsitsikamma area.
+You also have the option of taking a zip-line ride through the canopy of the old forest to experience this lush natural habitat from a new perspective.
 Get your pulse rate up as you zip between the treetops of this vibrant ecosystem.

 Day 17 - free time to hit the beaches and enjoy activities of your choice.
 Your guide helps you to plan the day and the tour vehicle travels between major attractions on a set schedule, enabling you to move from one activity to the next as you see fit.